 - Mexican Cauliflower Rice

 Kitchen Tools Used for Filipino Garlic Rice

 - Frying Pan or Wok - A large skillet works well.
 But if you find you need more room for stir-frying, a wok is recommended for making fried cauliflower rice.

 - Wooden Spatula - To make scrambling the eggs

 Follow us on FACEBOOK, PINTEREST, and INSTAGRAM for even more tasty keto-friendly recipes!

 - 3 eggs beaten with a fork (optional)

 - 3 slices deli ham or bacon chopped (I used deli ham)

-- 1 tablespoon soy sauce
+- 1 tablespoon coconut aminos or tamari

 - onion chopped (optional)